NOT A DANCE

 Conceived at the height of the COVID-19 pandemic, '“conditional forms” is a response to the intersection of capitalism and dance, unpacking the commodification of art and artists and the impact that such has on creation and creators alike, calling for a broader reevaluation of art-making that still resonates (read: is needed) today.

-Primered at the Dance is Actisim Film Festival in February of 2021; Presented by Earl Mosley's Diversity of Dance, Bridge for Dance, and the Producers Club.
+Premiered at the Dance is Actisim Film Festival in February of 2021; Presented by Earl Mosley's Diversity of Dance, Bridge for Dance, and the Producers Club.

 Choreographed, directed, and edited by Payge Lecakes.